 Welcome to InHonorOfRowling.com!
 Your first and best source for everything about the woman behind the magic of Harry Potter, J.K.
 Rowling.
 Here you will find the latest news, pictures, videos and more on the "most famous writer in history"!
 Please feel free to contact us with any contributes or feedback.
 We hope you enjoy your stay and come back soon!

 In Honor of Rowling is an unofficial J.K.
 Rowling fan site that is not affiliated with J.K.
 Rowling, Scholastic Books, Bloomsbury Publishing or Warner Bros.
 Entertainment.
 All trademarks and copyrighted material are the property of their respective owners.
 We do not claim ownership in any of the pictures and/or content found here at the site or in the gallery.
 They belong to their rightful owners.
 This is a fansite made by fans, for fans.
-Absolutely no copyright infringement is intended.
+No copyright infringement is intended.

 Jo Rowling joined comedian Jon Stewart this month on “The Daily Show”, for a conversation that covered everything from Star Wars to American politics.
 Jo also drew upon her days of living off government assistance to explain the basis of her themes for her first adult book.

 Earlier this month, Jo Rowling sat down on the Charlie Rose show for a whole hour of book and movie discussions.
 Jo and Charlie Rose delved into Casual Vacancy character development, but also spoke a lot on the casting of roles in the Harry Potter films.
 See the full interview, with a thanks to SnitchSeeker for finding it, here: